anupn18/readme_lifesight/docs/PLATFORM/measure/attribution/attribution-1.md

 ---
 Marketing attribution helps you understand which marketing efforts are driving conversions.
 By implementing a solid attribution strategy, you can accurately measure campaign effectiveness, optimize your spend, and prove the business impact of your activities.

-This guide explores two primary approaches to attribution available within the Lifesight UMM Platform: traditional **Touch-Based Attribution** and the more advanced **Causal Attribution** offered by our Unified Measurement framework.
+This guide explores two primary approaches to attribution available within the Lifesight Platform: traditional **Touch-Based Attribution** and the more advanced **Causal Attribution** offered by our Unified Measurement framework.

 ### Understanding Touch-Based Attribution